lukecd/token-examples/contracts/README.md

 - Open an issue on GitHub
 - Check the test files for usage examples
 - Review the contract code for implementation details

----

-**Built with ❤️ for the DeFi community**

-_This implementation provides a robust, secure, and efficient linear bonding curve token for educational and production use._